-

 SR 31 at CR 74 (Bermont Road) Roundabout Construction: Construction project: These improvements will include constructing a roundabout, milling and resurfacing, upgrading drainage, installing new lighting, adding landscaping, signing and pavement marking.
 Throughout construction, motorists should expect intermittent daytime and nighttime/overnight lane closures.

-- Motorists should expect to see crews performing work during the daytime hours, beginning Monday, April 14, through Thursday, April 17, between the hours of 7 a.m. and 5 p.m.
-Crews will be performing general earthwork and temporary detour work.
+- Motorists should expect to see crews performing work during the daytime hours, beginning Monday, August 18, through Thursday, August 21, between the hours of 7 a.m. and 5 p.m.
+Crews will be installing concrete curbs and the concrete truck apron for the roundabout, performing asphalt work, installing conduits and pull boxes for permanent lighting, and installing base along CR 74.

 -

-I-75 From South of Bonita Beach Road to North of Alico: Construction Project: Nighttime Lane closure operations will Continue Sunday Nights through Thursday Nights for resurfacing operations for the next few months.
+I-75 From South of Bonita Beach Road to North of Alico: Construction Project: Nighttime Lane closure operations will continue Sunday Nights through Thursday Nights for resurfacing operations for I-75 northbound and southbound.

 -